marquesarthur/cronicas-rpg/class_druid_earthshaker.md

 ## Circle Spells

-Your symbiotic link to the earth and soil grants you access to certain spells.
+<i class="ra  ra-emerald"></i> Your symbiotic link to the earth and soil grants you access to certain spells.
 At **2nd level**, you learn the Geomagnetic Blast cantrip.
 This cantrip is exclusive to the circle of the earthshaker and no other class or circle can cast it.

 At 3rd, 5th, 7th, and 9th level you gain access to the spells listed for that level in the Earthshaker Spells table.